Gerry Ottenheimer

-In 1987, he was appointed to the Senate by Brian Mulroney representing the senatorial division of Waterford-Trinity, Newfoundland and Labrador.
+In 1987, he was appointed to the Senate by Brian Mulroney representing the senatorial division of Waterford-Trinity, Newfoundland.
 From 1992 to 1998, he was the Speaker pro tempore.
 He died of cancer while in office in 1998.

 He was married to Alma and had four daughters, Geraldine, Suzanne, Bernadette and Ann Marie.
 His half-brother is former MHA John Ottenheimer and he was the father-in-law of former Progressive Conservative Party leader Ed Byrne.